Wed 25 Mar 2026

 Convenient remote learning

-Designed as an interactive and practical learning experience, this dedicated training will equip you with the knowledge, tools, and strategies to drive meaningful change:
+Designed as a practical learning experience, this dedicated training will equip you with the knowledge, tools, and strategies to drive meaningful change:

-• Ask critical questions and gain guidance from your course leader
+• Critical questions answered and guidance from your course leader

 • Deepen your understanding of treatment toxicities and best-practice interventions